Shivansh1200/powerup-android/README.md

 ## Contributing and developing a feature
 1. Make sure you are in the develop branch `git checkout develop`
 1. Create a new branch with a meaningful name `git checkout -b branch_name`
-1. Develop your feature on Android Studio and run it using the emulator or connecting your own Android device
+1. Develop your feature on Android Studio and run it using the emulator or connecting your own Android device.
 1. Clean your project from Android Studio `Build/Clean project`
 1. Add the files you changed `git add file_name` (avoid using `git add .`)
 1. Commit your changes `git commit -m "Message briefly explaining the feature"`